mohamed352/GlasesStore/README.md

 # GlasesStore
-GlasesStore is a mobile application that allows users to browse and purchase glasses
+GlasesStore is a mobile application that allows users to browse and purchase glasses.
+With the app, users can try on glasses virtually using the built-in face detection feature powered by Google ML Kit API.
+They can add their favorite glasses to the cart, complete secure transactions, and receive notifications about new arrivals and order updates. iGlasesStore also provides user authentication, a rating system, and a feedback feature to enhance the overall shopping experience.
+Built with Firebase and Google ML Kit API.